2.5 GenAI Prompting

 Reflecting on Usage: Several attempts were made to create the table using Copilot/BingChat (GPT 4), but the application was unable to provide verifiable references.
 So ChatGPT 3.5 was put to the task.
 It responded more quickly and with better accuracy than the Copilot version of the model.
 Moreover, both versions were unable to offer information about the “cost to run” the models; rather both versions responded with information about “cost to use” despite several attempts to elicit the correct information.
 The relevant row stub in the chart has been changed to reflect that information.

 While the tools helped to save time in finding information and creating the table, any user must be fully engaged in refining the prompts, checking the output, and ensuring the citations are accurate and verifiable.
-For example, while ChatGPT was able to produce citations and references, those provided for the chart do not lead to the exact webpages where the information can be verified.
+For example, while ChatGPT 3.5 was able to produce citations and references, those provided for the chart do not lead to the exact webpages where the information can be verified.
 Human oversight would then lead the user to find the correct webpages and refine the URLs in the References so they are more accurate.

 With practice and experimentation, you will develop a broader knowledge of the capabilities of different genAI models, which will enable you to quickly shift to the tools that will meet particular purposes.

-Prompting for Images
+Prompting for Image Creation

 Several genAI models, such as Midjourney and Stable Diffusion, have become known for creating stand-out images that fall anywhere between total fantasy to complete realism.
 Initially, users had to have some specific knowledge related to photography in order to prompt for photo-realistic image outputs.
-However, these models, along with Copilot/Bing Chat and ChatGPT—both of which access OpenAI’s DALL-E image generator—have evolved such that a user need only provide a detailed description using plain language for any image to be rendered.
+However, these models, along with Copilot and ChatGPT—both of which access OpenAI’s DALL-E image generator—have evolved such that a user need only provide a detailed description using plain language for any image to be rendered.

 Prompting strategies for image creation must include highly descriptive language if users want to direct the model towards producing images true to purpose.
 The descriptions should direct the model in any or a combination of the following areas—among so many others: